Aijia Grammer: Early life

 Aijia Grammer was born Aijia Lise Guttman on June 26, 1986, in Los Angeles.
 She began taking part in choir shows and talent shows as a child.
 She is the maternal granddaughter of Helen Guttman, the former owner of Anti Club which was in Melrose Hill in Los Angeles.
 Anti Club hosted Red Hot Chili Peppers, System of a Down, Weezer, Faith No More, Sonic Youth, The Cult, and other bands.

 Grammer's paternal grandfather was head of the Jazz Piano Dept at the University of Southern California.
 She is the paternal niece of E. G. Daily, a voiceover actress and fellow alumni of The Voice.

 Education

 She graduated from California State University, Northridge majoring in jazz studies.
 While studying she began an internship at Warner Records working in publicity, marketing, and A&R.

 Personal life

 She married recording artist Andy Grammer in July 2012 in Fullerton, California.
 They have two daughters, Louisiana K and Israel Blue.

 Aijia Grammer met her husband at California State University, Northridge where they were both music students.
+They are both followers of the Baháʼí Faith.